-Modern day: Flame Tokay is still harvested from heritage Lodi vines over 100 years old.
+Modern day: Flame Tokay has still been harvested from heritage Lodi vines over 100 years old.

 Modern day: Lodi Walldogs mural resurrecting the image of a grape packer ("No smoking, no talking!") once captured in a photograph displayed at the 1907 Tokay Carnival.

 Modern day: Primitivo (a clonal variant of Zinfandel) harvest in Lodi's Mokelumne River appellation.